IBM/AutoMLPipeline.jl/argo-workflow/webui/README.md

 LLM defaults are loaded from Pi's external provider in `~/.pi/agent/models.json`, preferring `azure/gpt-5.5`.
 A stale global `OPENAI_API_KEY` does not override that by itself.
 To intentionally use another OpenAI-compatible endpoint, set `OPENAI_BASE_URL` and optionally `OPENAI_API_KEY`/`OPENAI_MODEL`, or set `ARGO_WEBUI_USE_OPENAI_ENV=1`.

+The prompt panel gives the LLM read-only tool access to Argo workflows/templates/logs and MLflow experiments/runs/metrics/artifacts by default.
+These read-only tool calls do not ask for confirmation.
+Deploy, submit, retry, delete, suspend, resume, and other mutating Argo actions remain confirmation/permission gated.

 ## Prometheus plots

 The dashboard exposes `/api/prometheus/metrics` and `/api/prometheus/range?metric=cpu|memory|network|latency`.
 Range queries cover the last 24 hours with a 10 minute step. `PROMETHEUS_API_URL` must point at the Prometheus HTTP API root, not a scrape-only `/metrics` ingress.